dncuug/X.PagedList/README.markdown

 		var products = MyProductDataSource.FindAllProducts(); //returns IQueryable&lt;Product&gt; representing an unknown number of products. a thousand maybe?

 		var pageIndex = page ??
-0; // if no page was specified in the querystring, default to page 0 var onePageOfProducts = products.ToPagedList(pageIndex, 25); // will only contain 25 products max because of the pageSize
+0; // if no page was specified in the querystring, default to page 0 var onePageOfProducts = products<strong>.ToPagedList(pageIndex, 25)</strong>; // will only contain 25 products max because of the pageSize

 		ViewBag.OnePageOfProducts = onePageOfProducts;
 		return View();